PogoDigitalism/TypeForcer/README.md

 Comes with `GenericAlias` support! (nested type hints in Iterables such as `list[int]`)

+To be changed:
+- Move up in typing abstraction layers (checking for types inherited ABCs and not direct type matching) Better support for custom types

 To be added:
 - `tuple (Ellipsis)` support
 - `Iterator (no Exhaustion)` support